Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Blockchain with Quantum-classical hybrid Architecture

-To reconcile the inherent conflict between the requirement for public auditability which necessitates key disclosure and the imperative of blockchain immutability which mandates strict key secrecy we introduce a stratified key management policy.
-Within the proposed architecture, the TF-QKD layer is engineered to generate two distinct, ITS key streams, strictly delineated by their functional roles and lifecycle management.

-The first category, designated as evidence keys ($K_{evid}$), is employed exclusively for the authentication of transaction payloads ($M$) between Terminal Nodes.
-These keys underpin the generation of MAC vectors and act as the foundation for the delayed key disclosure mechanism.
-By eventually revealing $K_{evid}$ after block finalization, the system transforms symmetric authentication into publicly verifiable evidence, thereby ensuring non-repudiation.

-In distinct contrast, the second stream comprises consensus keys ($K_{cons}$).
-These keys are strictly confined to the consensus layer, serving to authenticate Block Headers and validate voting messages during the prepare and commit phases of the BFT protocol.
-To preserve the structural integrity of the ledger history, $K_{cons}$ are subject to a zero-disclosure policy; they are never revealed to the public or the untrusted relay and are securely erased immediately following the verification process.
+We suggest a dual-key stratification strategy which necessitates key disclosure and the imperative of blockchain immutability which mandates strict key secrecy.
+The first key stream, designated as evidence keys $K_{\text{evid}}$, is employed exclusively for the authentication of transaction payloads $M$ between terminal nodes $\mathrm{TN}_i$ and $\mathrm{TN}_j$.
+They underpin the generation of MAC vectors and act as the foundation for the delayed key disclosure mechanism.
+By eventually revealing $K_{\text{evid}}$ after block finalization, the system transforms symmetric authentication into publicly verifiable evidence, thereby ensuring non-repudiation.
+Whereas, the second stream comprises consensus keys $K_{\text{cons}}$.
+They are strictly confined to the consensus layer, serving to authenticate block headers and validate voting messages during the prepare and commit phases of the BFT protocol.
+To preserve the structural integrity of the ledger history, $K_{\text{cons}}$ are subject to a zero-disclosure policy.
+They are never revealed to the public or the untrusted relay and are securely erased immediately following the verification process.
 This cryptographic bifurcation ensures that while the validity of individual transactions becomes transparent and publicly auditable post-disclosure, the blockchain's consensus history remains shielded by the undisclosed keys, rendering the chain immune to long-range forgery attacks.

-\subsection{Phase 2: Authenticated Transaction Submission via MAC Vectors}
+\textbf{Phase 2: Authenticated Transaction Submission via MAC Vectors}